spotDL/spotify-downloader/README.md

 - Downloads songs from YouTube in an MP3 format by using Spotify's HTTP link.

-- Can also download a song by entering its artist and song name (in case if you don't have the Spotify's HTTP link for some song).
+- Can also download a song by entering it's artist and song name (in case if you don't have the Spotify's HTTP link for some song).

 - Automatically fixes song's meta-tags which include: